nodeschool/bainbridge/Meetings/1_18_Notes.md

 ### Park and Rec

 Tell them that we have a skill that we would like to teach.
-We would need to have a larger web present in place at least a month before we even want to speak with Park and Rec.
+We would need to have a larger web presence in place at least a month before we even want to speak with Park and Rec.

 Start off small, host one or two classes.
-Go through Bainbridge Island Review, Islander Magazine, High School Flyers on the Ferry boat.
+Go through Bainbridge Island Review, Islander Magazine, High School, Flyers on the Ferry boat.

 ### islandjs.org

 Put together basic web site at islandjs.org.
 Possibility to host the website on Ryan's servers.
+A polling mechanism on the page would be helpful; we'd like to use that to research who has an interest and what their experience with programming is.

 ### High School